derek-knox/Notes/Asynchronous Programming in JavaScript - Jafar Husain.md

 # Asynchronous Programming in JavaScript - Jafar Husain

 ## Observable
+- Observable quotes:
   - "Everything is a stream" - Rob Wormald (ngrx)
   - "Asynchronous arrays" - Kyle Simpson (Frontend Masters - Deep JS Foundations)
   - "An Observable is like a DOM event that can accept three handlers instead of one" - Jafar Husain (Frontend Masters - Asynchronous Programming in JavaScript)
 - Observable - collection that arrives over time (Observable === Collection + Time)
   - hot - `forEach` has been called on the observable (being observed)
   - cold - `forEach` has not been called on the observable (not being observed)